sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 framework for xDS components requiring matching features.
 For details on general Unified Matcher proto parsing and validation, see [Unified Matcher API Support].

-For RLQS, the `bucket_matchers` field in the filter config will contain a Unified Matcher restricted to the following protocol-specific types, packed as a
+The `bucket_matchers` field in the filter config will contain a Unified Matcher restricted to the protocol-specific types, packed as a [`TypedExtensionConfig`].
-[`TypedExtensionConfig`]:

-1. Input specification (`input` fields):
+Evaluating the tree against RPC metadata yields [Config: `RateLimitQuotaBucketSettings`], which contains the information needed to associate the RPC with `bucket_id` and the default rate limiting configuration.

+Filter-specific Unified Matcher configuration per
+[Unified Matcher: Filter Specifications]:

+-   Supported protocol-specific actions:
+    1. [Config: `RateLimitQuotaBucketSettings`].
+-   Supported input extensions:
+    1. [Unified Matcher: `HttpRequestHeaderMatchInput`].
-    [Unified Matcher: `HttpAttributesCelMatchInput`].
+    2. [Unified Matcher: `HttpAttributesCelMatchInput`].
-2. Custom matching logic (`custom_match` fields):
+-   Supported matching extensions, and any limitations on their inputs:
+    1. [Unified Matcher: `StringMatcher`], input restricted to `HttpRequestHeaderMatchInput`.
-    [Unified Matcher: `CelMatcher`].
+    1. [Unified Matcher: `CelMatcher`], input restricted to `HttpAttributesCelMatchInput`.
-3. Protocol-specific action (`OnMatch.action` field):
-    [Config: `RateLimitQuotaBucketSettings`].
+-   Filter-specific default no-match behavior:
+    -   The RPC is allowed by default and not reported to the RLQS server.

 Any other types are considered invalid and will result in gRPC NACKing the xDS resource.

-TODO(sergiitk): describe inputs/output?

-Evaluating the tree against RPC metadata yields `RateLimitQuotaBucketSettings`, which contains the information needed to associate the RPC with `bucket_id` and the default rate limiting configuration.

 #### Config: `RateLimitQuotaBucketSettings`